Far from Silicon Valley, tech industry finds an oracle

 Poor marks in one of his so-called benchmark reviews, focusing strictly on performance data, can mean trouble for a new product.

-And because Shimpi amasses performance data on a wide range of chips and other products, he sometimes has more insight in certain areas than companies' own design engineers, said Alex Mei, chief marketing officer for enterprise storage vendor OCZ Technology.
+And because Shimpi amasses performance data on a wide range of chips and other products, he sometimes has more insight in certain areas than companies' own design engineers, said Alex Mei, chief marketing officer for enterprise storage vendor OCZ Technology OCZ.O.

 "His criticism carries more weight," said Mei.
 "He really has a bead on what his readers are looking for."